 - Ensure your staff member is fully informed as to why you are asking them to attend Occupational Health for an assessment.

 - Complete our management referral and consent form (please see related documents on the lefthand side of your screen).
 Along with any supporting documentation, such as a job description or sickness absence record, return referral forms via post to Workplace Health & Wellbeing.

 - Upon receipt of the referral and completed consent form, We will contact you to confirm the next available date of a suitable appointment.

-- You can expect a written report following the assessment, sent via post within 5 working days.
-There will be a delay if the Occupational Health Specialist requires additional information from the individuals own GP or Medical Specialist.
+- You can expect a written report following the assessment, sent via post or encrypted e mail within 5 working days.
+There will be a delay if the Occupational Health Specialist requires additional information from the individuals GP or Medical Specialist.
 If such information is required, you will be informed that we have requested a report.
 The likely timescales for a report are normally 4-6 weeks.